dgryski/go-perfbook/performance.md

 user-experience one.
 Making something start up faster by doing computation in the background after drawing the main window, for example.

+Some times this will be obvious: an hourly report that completes in three hours is probably less useful that one that completes in less than one.

 Just because something is easy to optimize doesn't mean it's worth optimizing.
 Ignoring low-hanging fruit is a valid development strategy.

 Think of this as optimizing *your* time.

 Choosing what to optimize.
 Choosing when to optimize.

+Clarify "Premature optimization" quote.

 Fast software or fast deployment.